abhinay2246776/restruent-clone/README.md

 # restruent-clone
-This is my restaruent  clone project that create with html, css, javascript, bootstrap
+This is my restaruent  clone project that create with html, css, javascript.